ngfblog/parcelbeacon/README.md

 ## Provider notes

 ParcelBeacon does not scrape carrier websites.
 Track123 is queried first.
 Ship24 is queried only when Track123 is unavailable or does not yet provide useful tracking data.
+The provider shown on a shipment identifies the source of its last useful tracking result.
 Carrier availability, quotas, and pricing are controlled by the providers.
+Common tracking event messages are translated for display in Hebrew; messages without a known translation can still appear in their original language.
 The dashboard remains usable without an API key for manually recording and organizing tracking numbers.

 ## License